abe-source/wbio-playground/README.md

 # WebdriverIO Test Automation Project

-This project uses WebdriverIO for end-to-end testing with Allure reporting.
+This project uses WebdriverIO for end-to-end testing of both web and mobile applications with Allure reporting.

 ## Setup